 248B.
 Overpayment by Employer

-(1) This regulation applies if an Employer makes a payment to the Fund that the Employer is not required by these regulations to make (an “overpayment”).
+(1) This regulation applies if an Employer makes a payment to the Fund that the Employer is not required by these regulations to make (an overpayment).

 (2) The Employer must notify the Board of the overpayment as soon as possible after the Employer becomes aware of it, unless the Board has already notified the Employer under subregulation (3).